d11wtq/dockerpty/README.md

 container output, though it is obviously not possible to 'control' the container if you do not allocate a pseudo-tty.

+If you press `C-p C-q`, the container's PTY will be closed, but the container will keep running.
+In other words, you will have detached from the container and can re-attach with another `dockerpty.start()` call.

 ## How it works

 In a terminal, the three file descriptors stdin, stdout and stderr are all